Uberspace/lab/source/guide_beehive.rst

 name just a few.
 Check out the full list of `available Hives`_ in our Wiki.

-Connecting those modules with each other lets you create immensly useful agents.
+Connecting those modules with each other lets you create immensely useful agents.

 ---